xBBCoder/Irving-Fisher-Stamp-Scrip/en/stamp5.md

 along this line was that of the "Threefold Corporation" of New York," which has now abandoned it in favor of Stamp Scrip.

-Another rather original application of the principle of "compulsory" circulation is the "Speed Money" which the zealous adherents of the German-Wära movement started, after the Government had interfered with their issuance of Stamp Scrip.
+(IV) Another rather original application of the principle of "compulsory" circulation is the "Speed Money" which the zealous adherents of the German-Wära movement started, after the Government had interfered with their issuance of Stamp Scrip.
 A Dr. Nordwall, of Norden in Germany advertised in the